Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-initMsg: MsgSourceThe message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe message to display if the assertion fails.

-is empty and throws AssertionFailure if it is not.
+That the value is empty and throws AssertionFailure if it is not.

 This method checks if the provided value is an instance of the specified error or error constructor.
 If the value is not an instance of the specified error or error constructor, it throws an AssertionFailure with the given message.

-is an instance of the specified error or error constructor and throws AssertionFailure if it is not.
+That the value is an instance of the specified error or error constructor and throws AssertionFailure if it is not.

 The value to check.

-initMsg: MsgSourceThe custom message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe custom message to display if the assertion fails.

-Asserts that the given value is false
+Asserts that the given value is false.

 it throws an AssertionFailure with the given message.